RobStr12/Object-Based_Pangenome_Visualisation/README.md

 The path to the .tql file containing the database schema should be given to the file argument.

 ***PangenomeDatabase.migrate(file: str, template, batch_size: int = 2000)***

+Migrates the data from the file to the database using a predefined template.
+WHen handling larger data, the data is split up in batches with a number of inserts equal to batch_size.

+***PangenomeDatabase.query(query: str = "./Data/getGeneNames.tql")***

+Returns the result of the query given in the query file with .tql extension.